wolfjazz/fixed-point-math/docs/arithmetics/unary.md

 ## Unary Minus (-)

-The unary minus operator inverts the sign of the value and the limits of the `Sq` input type.
+The unary minus operator inverts the sign of the value `v` and the limits of the `Sq` input type.
 This transformation essentially mirrors the value range around the origin.

 **Constraints:**